ArentasMeinorius/FoodWaste/3aprasas.md

 User entity will be changed.
 Notification systems will have to be implemented.

+\clearpage

 # Project plan

 ![Project timeline](Assets/lab3/project_plan.png)

+\clearpage

 # Traceability

 ## Requirements

-R1 Restaurant might have multiple addresses.\
+R1 Restaurant might have multiple addresses \
-R2 Remove reservation.\
+R2 Remove reservation \
-R3 Allergens tags on food products.\
+R3 Allergens tags on food products \
 R4 Notifications for selected restaurants

 ## Use cases

-UC1 Manage multiple restaurant addresses
+UC1 Manage multiple restaurant addresses \

-UC2 Reservation cancellation
+UC2 Reservation cancellation \

-UC3 Add a new allergen to the users allergen list
+UC3 Add a new allergen to the users allergen list \
-UC4 View relevant allergens in the food product
+UC4 View relevant allergens in the food product \
-UC5 View list of allergens in the food product
+UC5 View list of allergens in the food product \

-UC6 Favour a food product
+UC6 Favour a food product \
-UC7 Favour a restaurant
+UC7 Favour a restaurant \
-UC8 View favoured restaurants
+UC8 View favoured restaurants \
 UC9 View all notifications

 ![Traceability matrix](Assets/lab3/Traceability.PNG)